jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-02-18-realtime-dashboard-1/index.md

 INFO:root:append records, table - events, # records - 19
 ```

-When the data is ingested into the database, we see the following tables are created in the *ecommerce* schema.
+When the data gets ingested into the database, we see the following tables are created in the *ecommerce* schema.

 ![](diagram.png#center)

-### Backend API
+### WebSocket Server

+This WebSocket server runs a FastAPI-based API using `uvicorn`.
+It builds from the local Dockerfile, exposing port 8000, and connects to the PostgreSQL database with credentials and configuration variables.
+The service processes data with a 5-minute lookback window and refreshes every 5 seconds.
+The working directory is mounted for access to code, and the service starts only after PostgreSQL is healthy, ensuring database readiness.

 ```yaml
 # producer/docker-compose.yml